dchura/Safe-Queue/README.md

 ### Typical Use Cases

-CONSUMER: A consumer wants to go to Costco for a number of items.
+<b>1.
+A CONSUMER GOES TO A STORE</b>: A consumer wants to go to Costco for a number of items.
 He opens up Safe Queue, taps on 'CUSTOMER' and sees his Costco has a 'safe queue'.
 Great, he is far away so can't get in line.
 He drives to the Costco and when he gets close enough (1000 feet) to the store, his app turns green for Costco.
 He taps on it (it is an obvious and large area) and he's entered into the line.
 He parks his car and waits there, safe and sound.

-As his turn in line approaches, he receives notifications with audio alerts:  "this is Safe Queue, you are now second in line" so he can get ready,  and then finally: "this is safe queue, you can go in now.".

-He leaves his car and goes in, shows his QR Code to the employee who scans it (also using the App) which confirms he is the next one in line.
-The successful scan then removes him from the line and notifications go out to everyone else waiting.
 <p align="center">
 <table style="width:100%; border:0;">
 <colgroup>